10 Unique Ilocos Food to Delight on in the Philippines

 Pinakbet is one of the most popular Ilocano dishes.
 It is a vegetable dish that can be found all over the country.

-This Illocano dish is essentially a vegetable stew made with tomatoes, eggplant, string beans, okra, and bitter gourd.
+This Illocano dish is essentially a stew made with various vegetables like tomatoes, eggplant, string beans, okra, and bitter gourd.

 Bitter gourd is popular in the Philippines as well as in other Southeast Asian countries

-Okoy Ilocos Food and unique ilocos dish Authentic Food Quest
+Okoy Ilocos Food ilocos dish by Authentic Food Quest

 Delicious crispy Okoy